yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ## <a name="rfx_bool_bulk"></a>RFX_Bool_Bulk

-Przenosi wiele wierszy danych logicznych z kolumny źródła danych ODBC do odpowiedniej tablicy w `CRecordset`obiekcie pochodnym.
+Przesyła wiele wierszy danych logicznych z kolumny źródła danych ODBC do odpowiedniej tablicy w obiekcie pochodnym `CRecordset`.

 ### <a name="syntax"></a>Składnia